petabyt/liemoth/README.md

 # Help Needed
 - Porting to other models
 - Devising some kind of apps/modules system (?)
-- Redo build system (?)
+- Linker issues - see apps/link.c

 # Thanks to
 - http://spritesmods.com/?art=zx3hack&page=4 for the work done back in 2010
+- The GoPrawn community https://www.goprawn.com/
 - The entire camera hacking/reverse engineering community
-- The GoPrawn community https://www.goprawn.com/

 ## Other
-- Currently my only camera (with a screen) is the Activeon DX, but I also have a Gopro Hero 3+
+- My testing cameras are the Activeon DX and GoPro Hero 3+
-- Any help and/or questions are welcome
+- Any help and/or questions are welcome .
+Just make an issue.
 - No warranty - If you break it, you keep both pieces.

 ![Screen hacks](screen.jpg)